atsid/permissive/documents/API.md

 #RESTful Services API for permissive

 This is a draft of the operations available to meet the initial views of the app.
-The models will be formalized as JSON Schema with link definitions (fields indicating operations allowed for the logged in user will be represented as links, such as 'editable' below).
+The models will be formalized as JSON Schema with link definitions.
 Note that this first iteration does not include batch endpoints yet.
 Those will effectively be an optimization task.

 ##Operations